rob550-docs/rob550-docs.github.io/docs/armlab/setup-guide.md

 ```bash
 $ ./launch_armlab.sh
 ```
-- This one starts all the components we need: camera, apriltag, interbotix_arm.
+- This one starts all 3 nodes we need: camera, apriltag, interbotix_arm.

 Then in a new terminal, run the following command:
 ```bash